IRL Tradition Lives in Kansas City

 ``I'm learning with everyone, even the guys just getting started,'' the 27-year-old Castroneves said.

-In all, more than 20 former Indianapolis 500 champions are present at the weekend races, commonplace for other stops on the IRL circuit, but a new phenomenon at Kansas.
+In all, the champions of 20 Indianapolis 500 races are present at the weekend races, commonplace for other stops on the IRL circuit, but a new phenomenon at Kansas.
 The speedway is entering its second season.

 Indy 500 winners present include Foyt with four, Al Unser Sr. with four, son Al Unser Jr. two, Johnny Rutherford three, Castroneves two, and single victories from Eddie Cheever Jr., Buddy Lazier and Tom Sneva.